ESA-PRL/control-orogen-pancam_panorama/README.md

 ## Overview

-This package automatically takes pictures with the PanCam in 3 different positions.
+This package automatically takes pictures with the PanCam in different positions.
 When the routine is enabled the module instructs the PanCam to a predefined position, waits until it reaches this position and saves the next incoming image frames to make sure the images are not blurred because of the PTU movement.
-Then in proceeds to the next position and loops over the 3 positions.

-The pan positions are defined via the parameters.
-The positions are named left, center and right.
+The number of pan/tilt positions is arbitrary and defined via the parameters.

-For logging the package has a special structure that contains the timestamped left and right pictures with the PTU angles.

-During the routine the PanCam loops trough the positions in the following way: center, left, center, right.

 **Authors: Karl Kangur
 Contact: Martin Azkarate